 What Does Reset Network Settings Do: Have you ever considered resetting network settings?
 I am sure that this will happen to you when you are going to reset your network settings.
 One question that stumbles in your mind: What happens if I reset network settings?

 Probably most people will think about this, and why not?
-It’s all about resetting some settings, which are the most precious thing about Android, which can even make your Android phone faster and make a smartphone dead.
+It’s all about resetting some settings, which are the most precious thing about Android, which can even make your Android phone faster and make a smartphone die.

 So here is the quickest answer to your question about what will happen after resetting network settings.